dequelabs/axe-core/doc/run-partial.md

 const axeResults = await axe.finishRun(partialResults, options);
 ```

 **note**: The code in this page uses native DOM methods.
 This will only work on frames with the same origin.
 Scripts do not have access to `contentWindow` of cross-origin frames.
-Use of `runPartial` and `finishRun` in browser driver like Selenium and Puppeteer works in the same way.
+Use of `runPartial` and `finishRun` in browser drivers like Selenium and Puppeteer works in the same way.

-## axe.runPartial(context, options): Promise<PartialResult[]>
+## axe.runPartial(context, options): Promise<PartialResult>

 When using `axe.runPartial()` it is important to keep in mind that the `context` may be different for different frames.
 For example, `context` can be done in such a way that in frame A, `main` is excluded, and in frame B `footer` is.
 The `axe.utils.getFrameContexts` method will provide a list of frames that must be tested, and what context to test it with.